JAlcocerT/JAlcocerT/content/blog/dev-cool-apis.md

 > That I also covered recently on this post: https://jalcocert.github.io/JAlcocerT/python-financial-data-with-yfinance/

 <!-- https://youtu.be/FojrMePgaY0 -->

 {{< youtube "FojrMePgaY0" >}}

 ### Formula 1

+If you watch F1, you might be aware that AWS can bring you data: https://aws.amazon.com/sports/f1/

+Which Im not sure its a part of AWS free tier https://aws.amazon.com/free/?nc2=h_pr_ft

-I got to know recently about: https://www.f1-tempo.com/
+But, I got to know recently about: https://www.f1-tempo.com/ and https://www.gp-tempo.com/

 Puedes acceder a telemetría de **F1 en tiempo real y datos históricos** usando APIs y webs especializadas como OpenF1, FastF1 y soluciones comerciales como Formula Live Pulse.